Listing's law: Donders' law

-Listing's law is the specific realization of the more general 'Donders' law', which states that for any one gaze direction the eye's 3D spatial orientation is unique and independent of how the eye reached that gaze direction (previous gaze directions / eye orientations / temporal movements).
+Listing's law is a specific realization of a more generic Donders' law, which states that for any one gaze direction, the eye's 3D spatial orientation is unique and independent of how the eye reached that gaze direction (previous gaze directions, eye orientations, temporal movements).
+It was proposed by Franciscus Donders in 1875.
+The effect is that even though the space of all possible eye orientations is 3D (since it is the SO(3) group), the actually realized eye orientations is just a 2D slice of it.